 2. Environmental studies, ecosystems, the natural world and innovation within this sector alongside key problems that need solving

 3. Physical sports and development

-7. Additional languages – the family have mentioned that the possibility of the children learning Mandarin Chinese, or Sign Language would be interesting to them, but these are not essential requirements.
-Tutors that can offer either or both of these in addition to an otherwise strong application will be at an advantage
+6. Additional languages – the family have mentioned that the possibility of the children learning Arabic, Mandarin Chinese, or Sign Language would be interesting to them, but these are not essential requirements.
+Tutors that can offer any or all of these in addition to an otherwise strong application will be at an advantage

 AI and computing is the academic field of the children’s mother, and she is eager for them to learn the skills that they will need to understand technology as it continues to develop.
 Computers, machines, and artificial intelligence will have a huge influence on society over the coming years and decades, far exceeding their role today.
 These technological developments will bring significant changes to many industries and professions, and society as a whole, commoditizing knowledge and requiring humans to develop new expertise in forming thoughts and developing wisdom within a fast-paced world full of noise and distractions.
 It is therefore important to prepare our new generations as best we can to be curious, flexible and adaptable for a future that is inherently less predictable than at any prior period.

 As the children get older, their parents are also keen to introduce business skills to their curriculum.
 They envisage this as a way to integrate an MBA programme of learning in small slow chunks over time so the children understand the thought process behind business and development, particularly exploring human centred and ethical models that increase positive impact on business and environment.
 The hope is that a curriculum which encompasses these elements will assist the children’s young minds to be conscious, alert, empathetic, and astute.
 The Tutor must ensure that their learning environment grows them intellectually and socially, ultimately creating two wonderful young thinkers and doers of tomorrow.